 To pre-order Howell SkiBindings with an $80 reservation-deposit:

 Howell Venus DIN 2.5-8 Extra-ACL friendly for females.

 Howell Mars DIN 4-13 Decisively ACL-friendly.
 Anti-pre-release.
 Powerful edge control.

 Howell PlanetB DIN 8-22 Titanium.
 CAUTION: FOR EXTREME SKIERS & RACERS ONLY.

 PO Box 1274 • Stowe, Vermont 05672 USA

 1.802.793.4849 • firstname.lastname@example.org • www.howellskibindings.com

-* Howell SkiBindings must be mounted, adjusted and tested (1, 2) by a Howell SkiBinding Certified Technician that has this template (easy, on-line 'Service-Certification' is available for ski shops and skiers).
-All certified Howell SkiBindings retailers have this template.
+* Howell SkiBindings must be mounted, adjusted and tested by a Howell SkiBindings Certified Technician that has this jig (easy, on-line 'Service-Certification' is available for ski shops and for skiers).
+All certified Howell SkiBindings retailers will have this jig.